Beautiful Disaster (311 song)

 "Beautiful Disaster" is a song recorded by the band 311 and released in 1997.
 It is the third and final single from the album Transistor.

 Reception

-Consequence of Sound commented that "Beautiful Disaster" may be 311's greatest hit and states that it has one of the most recognizable intros in any song.
+Consequence of Sound commented that "Beautiful Disaster" may be 311's greatest hit and that it has one of the most recognizable intros in any song.

 Music video

 The music video features clips of 311 live and with a wild crowd.